 7.24.4.1 The assigned administrator shall prepare a written summary and evaluation following the post-evaluation conference.
 The evaluation shall include major items discussed, conclusions reached, and objectives established.
 A minority report may be submitted.
 Each member of the evaluation team shall sign either the final evaluation or the minority report.
 The Division Chairs, North County Coordinator, or Assistant Director shall sign the evaluation and may submit a response.

-7.24.4.2 If the evaluation report contains one or more ratings of needs improvement or unsatisfactory performance, the Division Chair, North County Coordinator, or Assistant Director shall meet with the assigned administrator and Assistant Superintendent/Vice President, Instruction to develop a plan for resolution.
+7.24.4.2 If the evaluation report contains one or more ratings of needs to Improve or unsatisfactory performance, the Division Chair, North County Coordinator, or Assistant Director shall meet with the assigned administrator and Assistant Superintendent/Vice President, Instruction to develop a plan for resolution.
 The evaluation cycle will be repeated in the following semester.

-7.24.4.3 If, as a result of the subsequent evaluation, the conclusion of the evaluation team is that the needs improvement or unsatisfactory performance has not been resolved, a Division Chair shall be relieved of the position at the end of the current academic year.
+7.24.4.3 If, because of the subsequent evaluation, the conclusion of the evaluation team is that the needs to Improve or unsatisfactory performance has not been resolved, a Division Chair shall be relieved of the position at the end of the current academic year.
 A North County Coordinator, or Assistant Director shall be relieved of the position at the end of the semester of service.

 7.24.5 Initiation of an off-cycle evaluation of a reassigned time position is described in 7.14